PyNoon/pynoon.github.io/index.md

 <blockquote style="margin: 1em 0;">
-  PyNoon is an exciting new community training initiative for NZPUG.
+  PyNoon is an exciting new community training initiative for Python New Zealand.
 The popularity of Python is exploding and we want to make it as easy as possible for people in a wide range of industries to write high-quality, well-engineered Python code.
 PyNoon is also an excellent entry point into the wider New Zealand Python community.
   <div style="text-align: right; padding-top: 1em;">
-    - Danny Adair, founder and past President of the NZ Python User Group
+    - Danny Adair, founder and past President of Python New Zealand
   </div>
 </blockquote>